SEN1221TUD/Q2_2025/Lab_sessions/README.md

 For the lab sessions, we use Python notebooks (aka Jupyter Notebooks).
 Each lab session comprises two parts: A and B, and includes a series of **exercises**.

 `Lab session 1` introduces discrete choice models, focusing specifically on the Multinomial Logit (MNL) model based on random utility theory.
 You will acquire skills to explore choice datasets, build and estimate choice models using a specialised Python package called Biogeme, and perform statistical tests to compare different model specifications.
+* **Lab 01A: MNL and forecasting with choice models**<br>
+* **Lab 01B: Interaction effects, nonlinear utility, and standard errors**<br><br>

 `Lab session 2` focuses on the Mixed Logit models.
 You will gain proficiency in building and estimating various types of Mixed Logit models by altering assumptions about unobserved preference and taste heterogeneity.
 Furthermore, you will explore the impact of the number of draws on the estimation outcomes.
+* **Lab 02A: Cross-sectional Mixed Logit models and WTP space**<br>
+* **Lab 02B: Panel Mixed Logit models and the impact of the number of draws**<br><br>

 `Lab session 3` focuses on the latest developments in the field: combining discrete choice modelling and machine learning for choice behaviour analysis.
-You will work with neural networks and explore how they can be integrated within utility-based choice models.
+You will work with neural networks and explore how they can be integrated within utility-based choice models.<br>
+* **Lab 03A: Neural networks and training**<br>
+* **Lab 03B: L-MNL models**<br><br>

 If you are **unfamiliar with Python**, we recommend completing [**lab session 0**](https://github.com/SEN1221TUD/Q2_2025/blob/main/Lab_sessions/Lab_session_00/lab_session_00.ipynb), which provides the necessary tools to conduct the lab sessions.
 It covers topics such as data structures, utilising external libraries, data exploration, visualisation, etc.